WhalesLoveSmash/what-food-should-i-buy/README.md

 Enter any additional considerations and get your shopping list <br>
 Tbh this is a gemini wrapper 😭 <br>

+#todo: smoother slider, <br>
+make food/recipies reach horizontrol screen edges on desktop, <br>
-#todo: smoother slider, hide api key (requires makig API cause backend on GH Pages)
+hide api key (requires makig API since no backend on GH Pages) <br>

 Tech stack and implementation details